Yard, Anyway

 When Precision Matters Most

 In construction, landscaping, or interior design, a small conversion slip can balloon into a costly over‑ or under‑order.
-Even so, for example, ordering 33 yd of carpet for a 100‑ft room leaves you a third of a yard short—enough to leave a visible seam.
+Take this: ordering 33 yd of carpet for a 100‑ft room leaves you a third of a yard short—enough to leave a visible seam.
 Conversely, ordering 34 yd means you’ll have a few extra feet that can be tucked under baseboards or saved for future repairs.

 In sports, the stakes are different but no less important.
 Coaches use yardage conversions to design drills, and officials rely on them to enforce field dimensions.
 A mis‑judged conversion can shift a game’s strategy or even its outcome.